TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 It handles failures of the downstream instances by doing regular health checks.

 It provides SSL termination for your websites and enforces stickiness with cookies.

+1. Classic Load Balancer (CLB):

+CLB is a basic load balancer that operates at either the application layer (layer 7)or network layer (layer 4) and supports HTTP, HTTPS and TCP
+Classic Load Balancer is the oldest type of Load balancer in AWS designed to handle traffic at both the request and connection level.
+It routs traffic between clients and backend services such as amazon EC2 and Containers